J. Frank Hillyard Middle School

 Awards and Academic Achievement

-Students who achieve academic success at the ALL “A” level will be the recipients of JFHMS Academic Award medals and will be honored in an awards reception late in the school year.
+Students who achieve academic success at the ALL “A” level will be the recipients of JFHMS Academic Award medals and will be honored with a medal at the end of the school year.
 Students can achieve Bronze, Silver, or Gold medals for achieving the following criteria:

 First Semester (any year) All A’s: BRONZE MEDAL